Skip to main content

 .last()

-Above APIs are particularly useful when you need to retrieve elements from a sorted collection, such as the most recent comment under an article, the last customer order in a CRM system, nth position from a league table, and so on.
+The above APIs are particularly useful when you need to retrieve elements from a sorted collection, such as the most recent comment under an article, the last customer order in a CRM system, nth position from a league table, and so on.

-Retrieving text of multiple elements
+Retrieving the text of multiple elements

 Similarly to PageElement, PageElements can be composed with other questions, like Text.ofAll: